T

 park

-Hike along dramatic cliffs overlooking the Pacific Ocean, home to the rare Torrey Pine tree.
-Trails offer breathtaking views and opportunities for bird watching.
+Hike along dramatic cliffs overlooking the Pacific Ocean.
+This reserve protects the rare Torrey Pine and offers stunning coastal trails with panoramic views.

 4. Evening